Teaching Classical Languages Symposium

 The Teaching Classical Languages Symposium is a biennial forum for language instructors to share practice and pedagogy, as well as to connect and collaborate on teaching initiatives and successes.

 The TCLS is hosted by Classics and Ancient History at the University of Sydney and proudly supported by the Classical Association of NSW.
-The Classical Languages Teachers Association (CLTA) and The Kudos Foundation provide further funding.
+The Classical Languages Teachers Association (CLTA), The Kudos Foundation, and ANZUK education, provide further funding.

 The TCLS regularly obtains NESA accreditation for teacher professional development in NSW.